9 AWS Security Best Practices: Securing Your AWS Cloud

 This problem becomes more serious when hybrid or multi-cloud environments are involved, so security teams must coordinate and harmonize their steps and strategies.

-Typically, a CSP is responsible for hardware safety, maintenance, updating, patching the OS, and configuring available cloud services.
+Typically, a CSP is responsible for hardware safety, maintenance, configuration management, updating, patching the OS, and configuring available cloud services.
 All other security issues are to be handled by customers.

 Blue-chip cloud providers pay close attention to the latter point.
-For instance, Amazon Web Services security best practices include a special scheme delimitating all stakeholders’ responsibilities.
+For instance, Amazon Web Services security best approaches include a special scheme delimitating all stakeholders’ responsibilities.

 But AWS best security practices aren't the only reason for this platform's popularity.